SteamDatabase/SteamLinux/README.markdown

 README
 ======
-This is the source code for The Big List of Steam Games on GNU/Linux.
+This is the source code for *Games, on Steam for Linux*

 License
 -------